mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 #### TypeScript

-You have add the `info` to the theme's palette types via module augmentation:
+If working with TypeScript, add the `info` palette to the theme's palette types via module augmentation:

 ```ts
 // You can put this to any file that's included in your tsconfig